cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-11-12-how-i-peer-review-research-papers.md

 Here are some (not so obvious) characteristics of bad reviews:

 - The review clearly shows that the reviewer **didn't read** the paper at all.
 It throws a general chunk of generic text (this happens more often than you think).
 - The review is negatively **opinionated**.
-For example: "_The paper is not good.
+E.g., "_The paper is not good.
 The authors should have done a better job._" How?
 What specifically should they have done differently?
 - The review is **vague** and doesn't help to make the paper any better.
-For example: "_Figure 3 is not clear._" Why?
+E.g., "_Figure 3 is not clear._" Why?
 How can it be improved?
 - THe review is destructive instead of supportive.
-For example: "_This paper makes no sense_."
+E.g., "_This paper makes no sense_."

 Here's a **real example** of a bad review from one of the co-reviewers of one of the papers I've reviewed: